Edict of Nantes: Terms

 The Edict of Nantes that Henry IV signed had four basic texts, including a main text made up of 92 articles that was largely based on unsuccessful peace treaties signed during the recent wars.
 The edict also included 56 "particular" (secret) articles dealing with Protestant rights and obligations.
 For example, the French state guaranteed protection of French Protestants travelling abroad from the Inquisition.
 "This crucifies me", protested Pope Clement VIII upon hearing of the edict.
 The last two parts consisted of brevets (letters patent), which contained the military clauses and pastoral clauses.
 Both brevets were withdrawn in 1629 by Louis XIII after a final religious civil war.

 The two letters patent supplementing the edict granted the Protestants safe havens (places de sûreté), which were military strongholds such as La Rochelle, in support of which the king paid 180,000 écus a year, along with a further 150 emergency forts (places de refuge), to be maintained at the Huguenots' own expense.
 Such an act of toleration was unusual in Western Europe, where standard practice forced subjects to follow the religion of their ruler under the application of the principle of cuius regio, eius religio.

+The edict granted religious toleration to the Protestant Huguenots, who had been waging a long and bloody struggle for their rights in France.
+The main contents were: